sjoerdvankreel/firefly-synth-2/static/Manual.md

 Contains controls common to all oscillator types.

 Oscillator type:
+* String: combined string/noise osci.
+* FM: 3-op FM generator with 3x3 matrix.
 * Wave: sine, saw, sqr etc, couple of PWM-capable algorithms, some hard-sync capable algoritms and a DSF generator.
-* FM: 3-op FM generator with 3x3 matrix and unit delay on the feedback path.
-* String: combined string/noise osci.
 * External Audio: use audio in as an oscillator to allow it as an FM/AM/RM source in the inter-osci modulation section.

 Comes with gain control plus optional envelope, fine pitch control plus optional LFO (vibrato), phase offset and coarse pitch controls.